MLA In-Text Citations

 There are many books, journal articles, magazine articles, reports, and other source types written or created by two authors.

-In a narrative MLA in-text citation, separate the two last names with the word “and.”
+In an MLA in-text citation, separate the two last names with the word “and.”
 After both authors’ names, add a space and the page number the original quote or information is found on.

-Here is an example of an MLA in-text citation for a book with two authors:
+Here is an example of an MLA citation in prose for a book with two authors:

 Gaiman and Pratchett further elaborate by sharing their creepy reminder that “just because it’s a mild night doesn’t mean that dark forces aren’t abroad.
 They’re abroad all of the time.
 They’re everywhere” (15).